SOCCER PLAYER

 Icon of person Reto Ziegler

-Reto Pirmin Ziegler (French pronunciation: [ʁə.to zi.ɡlɛʁ]; born 16 January 1986) is a Swiss professional footballer who plays as a left-back for Swiss Super League club Sion.
-Ziegler has played top-flight football in seven countries.
+Reto Pirmin Ziegler (French pronunciation: [ʁə.to zi.ɡlɛʁ]; born 16 January 1986) is a Swiss former professional footballer who played as a left-back.
+He played top-flight football in seven countries.
 He earned 35 international caps for Switzerland and played at both the 2010 and 2014 FIFA World Cups.
 Read more on Wikipedia

 Memorability Metrics